 While Singapore has one of the lowest personal income tax rates in the world, income tax can still be a significant expense for the middle and high-income earners.

-Many of them are considering using SRS contributions or CPF top-ups to increase their personal relief, and consequently lower their taxable income.
+Many of them are considering using Supplementary Retirement Scheme (SRS) contributions or CPF top-ups to increase their personal relief, and consequently lower their taxable income.
 A key concern is that their existing tax reliefs may already exceed the personal income tax relief cap of $80,000, and make any additional relief contribution efforts pointless.

 How to estimate your personal tax reliefs